15 Activities for Toddlers at Home

 Backyard Picnic

 Simple activities like picnics give toddlers a taste of outdoor fun without going away from home.
 Involve your kids in setting up the picnic.
-They can help in preparing the snacks or food, then carry them to the site.
+They can help prepare the snacks or food and then carry them to the site.

 Kite flying never gets old.
-Toddlers enjoy this outdoor physical activity, and it’s also good to keep them fit.
-You can decide to buy kites and fly them in your backyard.
+Toddlers enjoy this outdoor physical activity, and it’s also good for keeping them fit.
+You can buy kites and fly them in your backyard.

-Alternatively, your kids can help you to make the kites using locally available materials.
-You will only need a piece of cardboard, a pair of scissors, and a thread to fly a kite.
+Alternatively, your kids can help you make the kites using locally available materials.
+To fly a kite, you only need a piece of cardboard, scissors, and thread.

 Nature Play

 Let your kids have unstructured fun and physical activity outside.
-They can play with soil and water, or they can catch butterflies.
+They can play with soil and water or catch butterflies.

 Bike Riding